carpio-ucv/Data-Week/chapter2.md

 xp: 100
 ```

 The Pipe operator `%>%` allows you to pipe the output from one function to the input of another function.
 Instead of nesting functions (reading from the inside to the outside), the idea of piping is to read the functions from left to right.
-Have a look at the following two examples that are completely equivalent:
+Have a look at the two following examples which are completely equivalent:

 ```{r , include=TRUE}
 # EXAMPLE 1: Inefficient method